staccDOTsol/candy_config_refunds.MD/README.md

 ## Wat?

+This script will tell ya the sols you shuold receive if/when STACC's PR to metaplex is deployed ;)

 1. run sudo chmod +x script.sh.
 Edit script with your pubkey in the filter.
 2. run ./script.sh
 3. run python3 app.py